ldipaola/Employee-Directory/README.md

-  # Title
-  Employee Directory
+  # Employee Directory

   ## Description
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-  Employee directory made using react,  app to allows a user to view infomation about employees, search by name, filter by title and order alphabetically
+  Employee directory made using react, app to allows a user to view information about employees, search by name, filter by title and order alphabetically

   ## Table of Contents